Adrian Earnshaw

-Adrian John Earnshaw MHK (born 19 January 1950) is a Manx politician, who was the Minister of Home Affairs in the Isle of Man Government and a Member of the House of Keys for Onchan.
+Adrian John Earnshaw MHK (19 January 1950 – 14 January 2022) was a Manx politician who served as the Minister of Home Affairs in the Isle of Man Government and a Member of the House of Keys for Onchan.

-Early life and career
+Life and career

 Born on 19 January 1950, Earnshaw lived in Onchan all his life.
 He was educated at Onchan Primary School and Douglas High School, he worked at Isle of Man Bank from 1968 until his election in 2001 as MHK for Onchan.
 He had previously served as an Onchan Commissioner.

-In December 2006, he was appointed Minister of Tourism and in 2008 was moved to Home Affairs Minister by Tony Brown.
+In December 2006, Earnshaw was appointed Minister of Tourism and in 2008 was moved to Home Affairs Minister by Chief Minister Tony Brown.

-He lost his seat in the October 2011 general election, when he was defeated by Liberal Vannin challenger Zac Hall.
+Earnshaw lost his seat in the 2011 Manx general election, when he was defeated by Liberal Vannin challenger Zac Hall.